ComputationalPathogens/MNBC/README.md

 ```-o```:	Output taxonomy file for the database

 <b>Tip</b>:
-Sometimes a genome assembly ID (e.g. GCF_021047685.1) does not exist in the assembly summary file, or its taxon ID number does not exist in the nodes.dmp file.
+Sometimes a genome assembly accession (e.g. GCF_021047685.1) does not exist in the assembly summary file, or its taxon number does not exist in the nodes.dmp file.
 If this happens MNBC will output error information for manual check.

 <b>Step 2</b>:
 Run the following command to build the database: